dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 For several fields, such as `super` in both `resources` and `properties` or `propname` in `cardinalities` it is necessary to reference entities that are defined elsewhere.
 The following cases are possible:

-- DSP API internals: They are referenced as such and do not have a leading colon.
+- DSP-API internals: They are referenced as such and do not have a leading colon.
   E.g. `Resource`, `DocumentRepresentation` or `hasValue`
 - An external ontology: The ontology must be defined in the [prefixes](dsp-tools-create.md#prefixes-object) section.
   The prefix can then be used for referencing the ontology.